angsheng/easyfilebrowser/README.md

 This is a very simple file browser running in  Web browser .

-with view files ,upload and dowload functions.
+with view,upload and download files functions.

 running need Nodejs and Express.